 n'sp = number of responding establishments in the non-certainty employment stratum with TE of 20-99 for the industry domain within each geographic domain (region)

-Total response rate for Financial and Insurance Activities sector with TE of 20 and over was 98.7 percent (1,011 out of 1,024 establishments).
+Response rate for Financial and Insurance Activities sector for all establishments was 81.4 percent (1,210 out of 1,445 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Limitation of Data

 Only the formal sector was covered in the survey.

 Establishment is an economic unit under a single ownership and control, i. e. under a single entity, engaged in one or predominantly one kind of economic activity at a single fixed location.

 Economic activity is the establishment’s source of income.
 If the establishment is engaged in several activities, its main economic activity is that which earns the biggest income or revenue.